Skip to content

 Why Wavelength Matters More Than You Think

 Whether you're laying out a 2.4 GHz WiFi antenna on FR4 or sizing a waveguide for a 77 GHz automotive radar, you need to quickly convert between frequency and wavelength — and then account for the substrate.
-That's exactly what the open the Wavelength & Frequency Calculator is built for.
+That's exactly what the Wavelength & Frequency Calculator is built for.

 The Core Relationship